ThinkInvis/RoR2-Admiral/ModMeta/README.md

 The Shocked status now deals roughly 20% of the victim's maximum health per second as damage to its allies within 15 meters, targeting and firing randomly.

+### Catalyzer Dart

+A new Secondary skill variant (same slot as Power Tazer).
+Fires a dart which removes all debuffs from an enemy and deals 150% of the remaining DoT damage + 1x200% per non-DoT debuff.

+Unlock by getting 10 Shocked kills originating from the same enemy.

 ### Orbital Probe

 Now usable in every Hidden Realm, except for Bazaar.